Finding the Best Places to Retire Since 2006!

 Cons: Jensen Beach suffered some damage from Hurricane Frances and Hurricane Jeanne, both in 2004, and from Hurricane Irma in 2017.
 Future hurricanes are always a possibility.

-Notes: The city has grown by 7% during the last decade.
-Home prices have increased 30% since a year ago.
+Notes: The city has maintained its population during the last decade.
+Home prices have increased 17% since a year ago.

 Recommended as a Retirement Spot?
 Yes